rolling-scopes-school/tasks/stage2/tasks/fun-chat/README.md

 1. (+10) If a sudden disconnection from the server occurs, a message must be displayed to the user, and an attempt to restore the connection must be made.
 2. (+10) Upon reconnecting to the server, the application must perform the current user reauthorization without requiring user intervention.

+#### 12. Browser Page Navigation (on all pages) (+15)

+1. (+5) The browser's "Forward" and "Back" buttons work correctly according to the user's browsing history.
+2. (+5) Each page has a unique URL address that changes in the browser bar according to the user's current position.
+3. (+5) The user is able to navigate in the application by typing the URL of the page into the browser bar.

 ## Technical Requirements (+160)

 1. (+20) The application is divided into logical modules/layers, such as, for example, API interaction, user interface rendering, application state management, etc.
 2. (+20) All HTML content is generated using JavaScript. `Body` must be empty.
 Either `head` or `body` can contain the only `<script> tag` (`body` containing only the `<script> tag` is considered to be empty).
-3. (+20) The application is a Single Page Application (SPA) with implemented routing.
+3. (+20) The application is a Single Page Application (SPA) with implemented routing using the browser URL string.
 4. (+20) Input/output parameters of all methods are explicitly typed, and the `any` type is not used.
 5. (+20) ESLint with the [TypeScript](https://typescript-eslint.io/getting-started) and [Unicorn](https://www.npmjs.com/package/eslint-plugin-unicorn) style guide is used, with the `noInlineConfig: true` rule enabled in the configuration.
 With the mentor's permission, it is acceptable to disable or tweak some rules as long as it does not conflict with penalties.
 6. (+10) Prettier is used to automatically format code, ensuring a consistent and readable code style.